rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-08-14-paper_tips.md

 4. However, <u>their unstructured nature</u> combined with the complexity and ambiguity of natural language <u>pose</u> a challenge when using radiology reports for clinical research and other downstream applications, especially in settings with limited labeled data.
 [RadGraph: Extracting Clinical Entities and Relations from Radiology Reports.]

-5. We define a novel information extraction schema for radiology reports, <u>intended to cover modst climically relevant information with in the report while allowing for ease and consistency during annotation.</u>
+5. We define a novel information extraction schema for radiology reports, <u>intended to cover modest climically relevant information with in the report while allowing for ease and consistency during annotation.</u>
 [RadGraph: Extracting Clinical Entities and Relations from Radiology Reports.]

 6. <u>Along with these datasets</u>, there have been many advancements in NLP for the task of entiy and relation extraction.
 [RadGraph: Extracting Clinical Entities and Relations from Radiology Reports.]